Updated: December 16, 2022

 However, an exclusion may be available where the property is disposed of due to a qualifying life event.

-The Fall Economic Statement 2022 proposes to extend this rule to gains arising from assignment sales.
+Although not included in Bill C-32, the Fall Economic Statement 2022 proposes to extend this rule to gains arising from assignment sales.
 Accordingly, individuals who hold the rights to a pre-construction residential property and sell those rights for a gain within 12 months would be deemed to have received business income for tax purposes.
 The 12-month holding period would reset once ownership of the property transfers to the individual.

 What are the exceptions?